 (Content as above)

-You are Witness 4: 'What Jesus proved to the disciples - first
+You are Witness 4: 'What Jesus proved to the disciples - first account only'

 Your clue is found in Luke 24:36-39 (first piece of evidence)